jeremytammik/RevitLookup/README.md

 a simple installation using [Inno Setup](https://jrsoftware.org/isinfo.php) to extract the files to the `ApplicationPlugins` folder.

-It generates a digitally signed version of RevitLookup and supports the Revit releases 2017, 2018, 2019, 2020, 2021 and 2022.
+It generates a digitally signed version of RevitLookup and currently supports the Revit releases 2017, 2018, 2019, 2020, 2021 and 2022.

 <a name="caveat"></a>